-Eurozone inflation jumps higher on oil price spike
+Eurozone inflation in big jump just as uncertainties mount

 - Starbucks closes 8,000 stores as employees grapple with bias issues WATCH

+There are also concerns that the eurozone’s debt crisis may flare up again amid political turmoil in Italy.
+The country is without a government and there are fears that another election may take place soon that will see anti-euro parties do even better.

+“Be careful what you wish for, ECB,” said Bert Colijn, a senior eurozone economist at ING.

-However, underlying inflation remains benign and that may rein in expectations that the ECB will use its upcoming meeting on June 14 to announce a reduction in its monetary stimulus efforts.
+However, underlying inflation remains benign and that may rein in expectations that the ECB will use its next meeting, on June 14, to announce an immediate reduction in its monetary stimulus efforts.

 After stripping out the volatile items of energy, food, alcohol and tobacco, inflation only rose to 1.1 percent from 0.7 percent.
+The increase may suggest that lower unemployment is slowly leading to higher wages.

-Elsewhere, Eurostat said the eurozone’s unemployment rate fell in April to a near-decade low of 8.5 percent from 8.6 percent the month before.
-That’s the lowest rate since December 2008, when unemployment was rising sharply during the global financial crisis.
-The agency said unemployment fell 56,000 during the month, which took the jobless total down to 13.88 million.
+Eurostat said the eurozone’s unemployment rate fell further in April to a near-decade low of 8.5 percent from 8.6 percent the month before.
+That’s the lowest since December 2008, when joblessness was rising sharply during the global financial crisis.
+Unemployment fell by 56,000 during the month, to a total of 13.88 million.

+Looking ahead, a potential worry for the ECB is that higher oil prices and a weaker euro, which raises the cost of imports, could push inflation above target this year, squeezing consumers’ purchasing power and weighing on growth.

+“The strengthening of inflation comes in a time of growing trade concerns and the Italian political deadlock continuing to weigh on sentiment,” said Moritz Degler, an economist at Oxford Economics.